lbapart/ft_irc/README.md

 5. If the client limit set is to a lower limit then the current amount of joined Clients, nobody will be kicked but if someone leaves, they cant connect back, same applies to new join tries
+5. Operator only commands : MODE & KICK

 IRC can be tested with nc(netcat) as well.